haruval/private-triage-agent/README.md

 2. **mbox source creates a `.eml`.** When the email came from an `.mbox` file, an `.eml` is written next to the `.txt`.
 Double-clicking it opens a fully pre-filled reply in your email client, one click from sending.
-1. **Plain text (always).** Every approved draft is written to `data/approved_drafts/<message-id>.txt`.
+1. **.txt.** Every approved draft is also saved to `data/approved_drafts/<message-id>.txt`.

 ## security

-Localhost is not a security boundary: any web page open in your browser can try to reach a local port.
-So every API request needs a per-run token, which the Vite proxy injects so browser JavaScript never sees it, plus strict `Host` and `Origin` checks.
-The browser never receives the anonymization mapping or the IMAP password.

 All processing of raw sensitive content runs on your machine: triage, sensitivity scoring, anonymization, and re-hydration are all local.
 The only text that ever leaves is the anonymized version sent to Claude on escalation.

+Any web page can probe local ports, so each run gets a fresh token the Vite proxy attaches to every request, and the server checks that the the Host and Origin headers match the expected values.
+The page itself never holds the token or your IMAP password.

-The IMAP connection is read-only, enforced twice:
+The IMAP connection is read-only:

 ```python
 status, _ = client.select(folder, readonly=True)  # server rejects flag changes